M3rcena/Java-Tutorial/1_Introduction/3/HelloWorld.md

     }
 }
 ```
-Let's break down the code:
+Let΄s break down the code:
 - `public class HelloWorld`: This declares a public class named `HelloWorld`.
 In Java, programs are organized into classes, which act as blueprints for creating objects.

 - `public static void main(String[] args)`: This line defines the main method, which is the entry point of your program execution.
-It's marked as `public` (accessible from anywhere), `static` (doesn't require an object to be created), and returns `void` (doesn't return any value).
+It΄s marked as `public` (accessible from anywhere), `static` (doesn΄t require an object to be created), and returns `void` (doesn΄t return any value).
 The `String[] args` parameter allows you to pass command-line arguments to your program (optional in this case).
 - `System.out.println("Hello, World!");`: This line uses the `System.out` object to print the string "Hello, World!" to the console. `println` adds a newline character after printing the message.

 #### 3. Save the file: